SeanWelshBrown/the-fractal-zone-frontend/README.md

 # Everybody Loves Fractals!

-Made by Summer Rizzo & Sean Brown.
+Made by Summer Rizzo & Sean Welsh Brown.

 ## What are Fractals?